aazaff/quantitativeFossils.R/README.md

 ##### multicoreIndividuals( )
 ````
 # A multicore version of subsampleIndividuals().
-Be warned that multicoreEvenness() is not automatically
+Be warned that multicoreIndividuals() is not automatically
 # faster than subsampleIndividuals(), particularly for a low number of trials.
 It's use is not recommended
 # for small abundance vectors or a small numbers of trials.

 # Parameter Abundance is a vector of abundances.
 # Parameter Quota is the number of individuals to be subsampled.
 If the Quota is greater than
 # the number of individuals, the function will print a warning and return the unstandardized richness.